CONSTITUTION and BYLAWS

-It shall be the duty of every voting member to attend the Voters' assemblies.
-By failing to attend such meetings a member waives the right to cast his vote during that meeting.
-He shall generally participate in the business of the Voters' assembly; he shall familiarize himself and adhere to the Constitution and Bylaws of the congregation.
+It is expected that every voting member to attend the Voters' assemblies.
+By failing to attend such meetings a member waives the right to cast his or her vote during that meeting.
+He or she shall generally participate in the business of the Voters' assembly; he or she shall familiarize himself or herself with and adhere to the Constitution and Bylaws of the congregation.

 The right of voting membership shall cease with the termination of the communicant membership upon which it is conditioned.

 Communicant membership in this congregation shall terminate under one or more of the following conditions: